By Deborah Goonan, Independent American Communities

 Also, according to Virginia Attorney John Cowherd, it can be difficult to find experts suitable for testifying on behalf of homeowners:

 In most cases owners have against HOA or Condo Boards, they need 1-2 expert witnesses, e.g., engineer, repair estimator, appraiser, etc. Many such professionals have ties with “industry leaders”.
-Advocates for owners need network of un-conflicted experts.
+Advocates for owners need a network of un-conflicted experts.

 My experience has been that professional relationships with such experts who are a “good fit” for lot or unit owners makes it much easier to get faster and better results.
 Another reason why some general practice lawyers often struggle getting results for owners in HOA cases.